p2pu/course-in-a-box/modules/galaxy-introduction/_posts/2024-02-16-RESOURCES.md

 title: ADDITIONAL RESOURCES
 ---

-Here are som additional resources to get you further up to scratch with Galaxy.
+**Here are additional resources to get you further up to scratch with Galaxy.**

 [Tutorials](https://training.galaxyproject.org)